 A Sermon on Galatians 4:15Read more

-Are you suffering from bouts of unhappiness in your Christian faith?
-Could it be that one contributing factor may be conflict and confusion due to false teaching within the Christian church?
-The main problem of spiritual depression lies within, not outside, the church.
-In Galatians 4:15, the apostle Paul confronts false teaching within the church.
+Christians can suffer from bouts of unhappiness in their faith.
+One contributing factor may be conflict and confusion due to false teaching within the Christian church.
+The main problem of spiritual depression lies within the church, not outside.
+In this sermon on Galatians 4:15 titled “False Teaching,” Dr. Martyn Lloyd-Jones focuses on the apostle Paul confronting false teaching within the church.
 Today, false teaching can be very subtle and creep its way into the believer’s life.
-Dr. Martyn Lloyd-Jones points out that false teaching sometimes detracts from the Christian message.
+Dr. Lloyd-Jones points out that false teaching sometimes detracts from the Christian message.
 Other times, as in the case of the Galatians, it adds to the Christian message.
 Either way, false teaching leaves the believer conflicted and confused.
-Maybe the believer hasn’t thoroughly embraced false teaching, but he is disturbed by it.
+Maybe the believer hasn’t thoroughly embraced false teaching, but they are disturbed by it.
 In either case, the believer has lost their first happiness.
 How might the church safeguard herself against these dangers?
-Listen as Dr. Martyn Lloyd-Jones calls the church to embrace and cling to the original Apostolic message.
+Listen as Dr. Lloyd-Jones calls the church to embrace and cling to the original apostolic message.
 It cannot be subtracted from, and nothing can be added to it.
 There is joy in the Christian message.
-Listen and know the simple truths of the Bible and rediscover the joy of your salvation as you build your life on this rock.

 Additional Scripture Translations

 15Where then is that sense of blessing you had?
 For I testify about you that, if possible, you would have torn out your eyes and given them to me.

 15Where is then the blessedness ye spake of? for I bear you record, that, if it had been possible, ye would have plucked out your own eyes, and have given them to me.

 About Dr. Martyn Lloyd-Jones